 Smaller scale projects: 3.000 € for the entire period and all partners, including configuration.
 Free 1-month test period.
 All prices plus VAT.

-Tested and used by five larger scale projects
+Used by over fifteen larger scale projects

 Configuration of your project in CERS by us: import of the official budget, definition of activities and exchange rates, invitation of partners